RasaHQ/rasa/docs/docs/reference/rasa/nlu/test.md

   `report_as_dict` is considered as `True` in case an `output_directory` is given.

-- `Returns` - dictionary with evaluation results
+- `output_directory`3 - dictionary with evaluation results

 #### evaluate\_intents